Nowadays, pasture-raised chickens have become a key part of sustainable poultry farming.

 If it is cold, build windproof shelters and insulated coops so that the chickens can keep warm.

 Increase the feed that the chickens eat so they will generate more body heat.
-Provide chickens with shelter from the weather.
+Shelter chickens from the weather to keep pasture raised chickens healthy in all seasons.

 8. Processing and Harvesting (For Meat Chickens)

-Farmers can do this on their farms sometimes.
+Farmers can sometimes do this on their own farms.
 It is important to clean your tools and follow the regulations.

-If you have never done chicken processing, attend a training or go to a local processor whom you would learn from.
+If you have never done chicken processing, attend a training or go to a local processor from whom you can learn.
+This is a vital step in step by step raising pastured chickens for meat.

 9. Marketing and Selling Pastured Chicken Products